bjackman/locali-ci/README.md

    processes.
 If you have a backdoor like the Docker daemon then that isn't possible but normally it should be fine I think?
- - It might also be useful to have a way to limited the resources used by the test jobs without having to also throttle the main local-ci process.
+ - It might also be useful to have a way to limited the resources used by the test jobs without having to also throttle the main limmat process.
  - Make it easier to share configs.
 At present the distinction between config file content and arg content may be a mit messy (e.g. `num_worktrees` is as much a property of the system running the service as the project being